-The open enrollment period for Medicare coverage in 2018 begins October 15, 2017, and runs through December 7, 2017.
+The open enrollment period for Medicare coverage in 2019 begins October 15, 2018, and runs through December 7, 2018.

 "Older adults can sign up for Medicare for the first time during this period, and current Medicare consumers can make changes to several aspects of their coverage as well," said Kansas Department for Aging and Disability Services (KDADS) Secretary Tim Keck.
-"If you're already enrolled, this is an opportunity to review your coverage and make adjustments if necessary so it better meets your needs."
+"If you're already enrolled, this is an opportunity to review your coverage and adjust, as necessary, so it better meets your needs."

-"Earlier this year, CMS announced new policies that support increased flexibility of benefit, allowing Medicare Advantage plans to offer innovative plans that fit the needs of people with Medicare," Secretary Keck said.
-"More affordable choices through this patient-centered approach to health care lead to greater health security for those who need it most."
+"Earlier this year, the federal Centers for Medicare and Medicaid Services (CMS) announced new policies that support increased flexibility of benefits, allowing Medicare Advantage plans to offer innovative coverage that fit the needs of people with Medicare," Secretary Keck said.
+"The more affordable choices being made available through this patient-centered approach to health care lead to greater health security for those who need it most."